Updated 17 May 2025

 If a franchisor proposes to terminate the franchise agreement as a result of a breach of the franchise agreement by a franchisee, the franchisor must first issue a valid notice to remedy breach.

 In most cases, the franchise agreement will allow for a cure period, during which the franchisee has the opportunity to remedy the breach or non-compliance.
-Under the terms of the Franchising Code, the cure period must be "reasonable".
-Clause 27(3) of the Franchising Code provides that a franchisor does not have to allow a franchisee more than 30 days to remedy the breach.
+Under the terms of the Franchising Code, the cure period must be "reasonable". section 55(2) of the Franchising Code provides that a franchisor does not have to allow a franchisee more than 30 days to remedy the breach.

 If the franchisee does not remedy the breach, the franchisor may then issue a termination notice.